paul clinton hypnosis

 3. Binaural & Isochronic Pulses

-The Shamanic Rythms
+The Shamanic Rhythms

 The Hypnotic Induction